Animal welfare and nature conservation are very important to us

 - The nylon is pulled over hot rollers to tighten the pores.
 This makes the fabric down-proof and impervious to clothes moths, yet remains naturally breathable without the usual plastic coating.

 - PFC/PFAS-free impregnation: The products are treated with a permanently water-repellent, silicone-free, and bio-based impregnation (BeSoDRY by CHT) for optimal weather protection and maximum environmental compatibility.
-The synthetic sleeping bags have the environmentally friendly German impregnation BIONIC-FINISH® ECO with RUCO®-DRY ECO PLUS (without perfluorinated compounds and thus avoids the release of PFOS and PFOA).
+The synthetic sleeping bags have the environmentally friendly German impregnation BIONIC-FINISH® ECO with RUCO®-DRY ECO PLUS (without perfluorinated compounds and thus preventing the release of PFOS and PFOA).

 -